cjdbarlow/Part-One/coagulopathy_testing.md

 * Time taken to clot measured

 ###Prothrombin Time/INR
 The prothrombin time measures the **extrinsic pathway**.
 Tissue factor has to be added to the sample in order start clotting - this is why it is known as the extrinsic pathway as a substance *extrinsic* to the sample must be added.
-There is a lot of variability between different labs on PT, so the INR is used to compare values from different labs.
+As the PT varies significantly between different labs, the INR is used to allow values to be compared.

 Any disorder of the extrinsic or common pathways will prolong the PT, i.e. deficiency or inhibition of:
 * Factor VII